 What should students expect?

-Confidentiality: All information within the BASICS session is kept confidential between the student and the facilitator.
-However, if the student indicates that s/he may harm him/herself or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.
+Confidentiality: All information within the MI session is kept private between the student and the facilitator.
+However, if the student indicates that they may harm themselves or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.
 The only information shared with the referral source is whether the student completed the program by the assigned date.

 Sober Party Monitor Training

-Sober Party Monitor Training was developed and is coordinated through CHEW as a way to help reduce risk at parties.
-Student leaders requested that this be a requirement for any student organization hosting off campus parties with alcohol.
-Sober Party Monitor Training sessions are a chance for students to talk with other student leaders and learn skills regarding:
+Students who want to become Sober Party Monitors must go through TIPS training.
+Student leaders requested that this be a requirement for any student organization hosting off-campus parties with alcohol.
+TIPS sessions are a chance for students to talk with other student leaders and learn skills regarding:

-- The goals of hosting events with alcohol
+- The goal of hosting events with alcohol

 - The roles and responsibilities of the Sober Party Monitor